-- The project on which inference is run must contain an Ant, Gradle, or Maven buildfile that compiles the project. - At least one of the JAVA_HOME, JAVA8_HOME, or JAVA_HOME environment variables must be set. - If set, the JAVA_HOME environment variable must point to a Java 8 or Java 11 JDK. - If set, the JAVA8_HOME environment variable must point to a Java 8 JDK. - If set, the JAVA11_HOME environment variable must point to a Java 11 JDK. - CHECKERFRAMEWORK environment variable must point to a built copy of the Checker Framework. - If set, the DLJC environment variable must point to a copy of the dljc script from do-like-javac.
+- The project on which inference is run must contain an Ant, Gradle, or Maven buildfile that compiles the project. - At least one of the JAVA_HOME, JAVA8_HOME, JAVA11_HOME, or JAVA16_HOME environment variables must be set. - If set, the JAVA_HOME environment variable must point to a Java 8, 11, or 16 JDK. - If set, the JAVA8_HOME environment variable must point to a Java 8 JDK. - If set, the JAVA11_HOME environment variable must point to a Java 11 JDK. - If set, the JAVA16_HOME environment variable must point to a Java 16 JDK. - CHECKERFRAMEWORK environment variable must point to a built copy of the Checker Framework. - If set, the DLJC environment variable must point to a copy of the dljc script from do-like-javac.
 (If this variable is not set, the WPI scripts will download this dependency automatically.) - Other dependencies: ant, awk, curl, git, gradle, mvn, python3 (for dljc), wget.
 Python2.7 modules: subprocess32.